squinkylabs/SquinkyVCV/docs/shaper.md

 If you are using one of the gentler settings of Shaper, 4X may have completely inaudible alisasing also.
 With some settings, however, we can measure significant aliasing at 4X.
 If you have plenty of CPU, just leave it at 16X or 1X.
 But if you are running out of CPU 4X can be a very workable and smooth sounding alternative.

+Lastly, when using Shaper for control voltages aliasing won't be a problem, so the 1X setting is the most common setting for shaping low frequency control voltage.

 Aside from the Oversampling selector, there are three controls:

 *Gain* – boosts the input signal, which tends to cause more shaping, distorting, and mangling.
 Controlled by the gain knob, and the gain CV.
 There is an attenuator on the gain CV.

 *Offset* – shifts the signal before it hits the waveshaper.
 In general that will increase the level of even harmonics in the output.
 Many of the shapes will output no even harmonics at all if the offset is zero.
 Like the gain, the offset is controlled by a knob, and a CV with attenuator.
 The offset is bidirectional, so there is no offset when the knob is straight up and the CV is zero.

 *Shape* – this is the big unlabeled button.
 It selects from the different shapes that Shaper can produce.
 The name of the selected shape is to the right of the knob.

+*AC/DC* - clicking on this button switches between AC coupled and DC coupled outputs.
+When the switch is in the AC setting, highpass filters are engaged on the output to remove DC.
+In the DC setting, the filters are bypassed.

 ## Some notes on the different shapes

-**Update**: Since we added dc-blocking high pass filters to Shaper, the outputs will not look exactly like the images below.
+**Update**: Since we added dc-blocking high pass filters to Shaper, the outputs may not look exactly like the images below.
 For example, the hard clipper now looks like this:

 ![new clip image](./clip2.png)

+To see the shapes best it can be instructive to switch to DC coupled.

 ### Smooth